-Sports psychologists can help a wide variety of people, such as: athletes, coaches, parents with a child recovering from a sports related injury, teams and people who just exercise.
-The need for a sports psychologist is not limited to collegiate level or professional level athletes.
-Many of the tactics and methods can may also be implemented in anyone’s general life.
-People with jobs that require high performance, situations where a person feels anxiety or needs help focusing – a sports psychologist may help.
+Sport psychologists can help a wide variety of people, such as athletes, coaches, parents with a child recovering from a sport-related injury, teams, and people who just like to exercise.
+The need for a sport psychologist is not limited to collegiate- or professional-level athletes.
+Many of the tactics and methods can may also be implemented in anyone's general life.
+For individuals with jobs that require high performance, or for situations where a person feels anxiety or needs help focusing, a sport psychologist may help.

-The aspects that sports psychologists help with are:
+The aspects that sport psychologists help with are:

 - Recovery from injury